beatrizsmesquita/demo-repo/README.md

 Some description!

-This repository was created during a free course on Git and GitHub available at: https://www.youtube.com/watch?v=RGOj5yH7evk.
+This repository was created during a free course on Git and GitHub.

+## Subheader

+Watch it on Youtube: https://www.youtube.com/watch?v=RGOj5yH7evk.